cbrightly/content/nautilus/wiki/bitcoin_basics_en.md

 Satoshi Nakamoto ceased communicating in early 2011, and the real identity and location behind the pseudonym has never been revealed.
 Despite frequent attempts by the media and bitcoin community to find bitcoin's inventor, he/she remains anonymous.
 'Satoshi Nakamoto' may even refer to a group of people, since the concept of an independent, P2P, internet-based electronic currency has been discussed by cryptographers for nearly three decades.

 Bitcoin remained mainly an internet curiosity for the first few years, with a price that varied between just a few cents and around USD$22 in that time.
 In early 2013, however, the stakes rose markedly and the wider world started paying attention.
 The value of one bitcoin suddenly went from $17 in January to over $250 in April.
 It then crashed and fluctuated throughout that year until rocketing up again, this time to over $1000.
 Since December 2013, however, the bitcoin price has mostly declined or stayed level for lengthy periods of time.
-See Challenger Deep's [full historical price chart](LINK-to-Chart) for more information.
+See Kaiko's [full historical price chart](LINK-to-Chart) for more information.

 ## Who Keeps the Bitcoin Network Updated? ##